onomatopoetica/work-day-scheduler/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/onomatopoetica/work-day-scheduler)  ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/onomatopoetica/work-day-scheduler)  ![GitHub watchers](https://img.shields.io/github/watchers/onomatopoetica/work-day-scheduler?label=Watch&style=social)

-## Project

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-Created with [Moment.js](https://momentjs.com/) library to work with dates and times. <em> `Moment.js` has historically been the most popular date/time library but is no longer supported by its developers.
-This repo remains active.
-As such, the library used in this project may be updated at a later time. </em>

 ## Table of Contents
 1. [About the Project](#About-The-Project)
 1. [Demo](#Demo)